 South African wine country is its best kept secret.
 Not as if you needed another reason to visit Cape Town, but the wine region of this country is truly spectacular.
 From amazing Pinotage and Chardonnays, to breathtaking scenery that is unmatched anywhere in the world, to rock bottom prices, South Africa’s wine country might be the best in the world!
+I’ve been to wine countries all over the world like in Tuscany, Champagne, Napa Valley, Burgundy, and more but no place matches the natural beauty of South Africa.

 Whether it’s to drink South Africa’s unique Pinotage, a unique cross of Burgundy’s pinot noir with Châteauneuf-du-Pape’s hermitage (hence Pino-tage), to admire the breathtaking views of the forever stretching mountains, or just to relax on a Sunday afternoon (or get incredibly drunk), the winelands have it all.
+It makes for a perfect piece of a South Africa travel itinerary as well as for those looking to plan a honeymoon to South Africa!

 There are hundreds of wine farms in and around Cape Town so where does one even begin?
 Anywhere is the right answer.
 I’ve been out to the wine country five times now and have maybe seen 25 or so different farms.
 All of them have been good great experiences, and unique in their own way.
 I’ve yet to encounter a “bad” wine farm.
 People in these parts have been making wine for centuries and they take their wine seriously.